tlswg/tls13-spec/draft-ietf-tls-tls13.md

 with the 0-RTT traffic keys.

-A server which receives an "early_data" extension can behave in one of three ways:
+A server which receives an "early_data" extension
+MUST behave in one of three ways:

 - Ignore the extension and return a regular 1-RTT response.
 The server then ignores early data using trial decryption until it is able to receive the